 \section{Ablation Study}

-Table \ref{tab:ablation_study} shows results from LLaMA2-13b on wikitext2 and c4 (sequence length=4096) under different quantization parameters.
-The impact of techniques such as vector length, channel-independent optimization, residual vector quantization, outlier elimination, layer-wise finetuning, and end-to-end finetuning on quantization results will be discussed.
+Table \ref{tab:ablation_study} shows results from LLaMA-2 13b on Wikitext2 and C4 (sequence length = 4096) under different quantization parameters.
+The impact of techniques such as vector length, channel-independent optimization, residual vector quantization, outlier elimination, layer-wise fine-tuning, and end-to-end fine-tuning on quantization results will be discussed.